AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/consent-and-preferences/onetrust.md

 ## Next steps

-*Workflows for the remaining steps of creating a dataflow are modularized.
-If there are any specific call outs you want to make regarding your source, please see the additional resources section below.*

-By following this tutorial, you have established a connection to your *YOURSOURCE* account.
+By following this tutorial, you have established a connection to your [!DNL OneTrust] account.
 You can now continue on to the next tutorial and [configure a dataflow to bring data into Platform](../../dataflow/crm.md).

 ## Additional information